Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 Look at the communication preference information in your donor database along with past results of marketing campaigns to determine the right channels for your nonprofit.

-What’s the best resource to help nonprofits spread their awareness campaigns?
+What tools and resources help nonprofits spread their awareness campaigns?

 Since many nonprofits host awareness campaigns, there’s plenty of available support for organizations that want extra help.
+Consider using:

-One of the best resources available is the Google Ad Grant.
-As part of their corporate social responsibility program, Google offers grants of $10,000 in free monthly ad credits to nonprofits.
 This is an invaluable resource for getting your awareness campaign in front of the right audience, as you’ll gain access to users searching for terms relevant to your campaign—meaning they already have an interest in your cause.
 Plus, they’re proven to be effective.
 According to Double the Donation’s fundraising statistics, search ads like Google Ads have the highest return on investment of any nonprofit advertising method.

 Do nonprofit awareness campaigns work?